PrimelPJ/Latch/README.md

 **Header-only lock-free concurrent primitives library in C++17.**

-`latch` implements four production-grade concurrency building blocks from first principles, using only `<atomic>` and the C++ memory model — no platform intrinsics beyond the optional `PAUSE`/`YIELD` hint in spin loops.
+`latch` implements four production-grade concurrency building blocks from first principles, using only `<atomic>` and the C++ memory model, no platform intrinsics beyond the optional `PAUSE`/`YIELD` hint in spin loops.

 ---